 How to Make Greek Yogurt Bark

 First, line a baking sheet with wax or parchment paper.
 Next, remove the husk from an ear of sweet corn and use a serrated knife to slice off the kernels.

-Mix together 2 cups plain Greek yogurt with 2 tbsp honey, and 1/2 tsp vanilla extract.
+Mix together 2 cups plain Greek yogurt with 2 tablespoon honey, and ½ teaspoon vanilla extract.
 Spread on the lined baking sheet with a rubber spatula.
 Top with the sweet corn kernels and blueberries.

-Freeze for a couple hours or until you can break it into pieces, and you’ve got yourself a winning snack for the whole family!
+Freeze for a couple hours or until you can break it into pieces.
+Soon enough, you will have a winning snack for the whole family!

-Frozen corn and frozen blueberries can be subbed in place of fresh ones.
+You can sub frozen blueberries and frozen sweet corn in place of fresh ones in this Greek yogurt bark.
 If you want to add a veggie that’s not corn, try shredded carrots!
-I bet that would taste delicious.
+I bet that would be fun.

 Finally, chocolate chips are not out of the question, friends.
 If you make any substitutions to this recipe, I’d love to hear about it in the comments!

 Greek Yogurt vs. Regular Yogurt

 You can use regular yogurt instead of Greek in this recipe, but I prefer to use Greek yogurt.
 Since it’s higher in protein, it can help you stay full for longer.